marisukukise/japReader/README.md

 > on other distributions.
 If this is the case, you should go to the install directory of japreader
 > (you can check the location using `whereis japreader`), and then run the command
 > `sudo chmod 777 node_modules/clipboard-event/platform/clipboard-event-handler-linux`
 > in the app's directory.
+It is a C program reading clipboard, and it needs execution permissions.
-This should be automatically set, but maybe for some reason it isn't.
+> This should be automatically set, but maybe for some reason it isn't.
 > Then you will be able to run a program that monitors change in your clipboard.
 > If you did this and it still doesn't work, please open an issue.